 Seven distinct high priority target areas have been defined.
-A follow-up exploration program has recently commenced (middle May, 2023) with a targeted multi-kilometre project wide trenching and sampling program for the purpose of exposing the up-plunge extensions of vein structures that have been defined at depth, to discover lateral extensions exposed at surface from the existing historic mines and lastly, to expose at surface new high priority drill targets that was defined from the phase 1 exploration program that are not associated with historic mining at the project.
-Following this, a first drill program at the project will follow and is targeted for late summer, 2023.
+A follow-up exploration program was commenced (middle May, 2023) with a targeted multi-kilometre project wide trenching and sampling program for the purpose of exposing the up-plunge extensions of vein structures that have been defined at depth, to discover lateral extensions exposed at surface from the existing historic mines and lastly, to expose at surface new high priority drill targets that was defined from the phase 1 exploration program that are not associated with historic mining at the project.